jan-ivar/webtransport/explainer.md

 WebTransport supports multiple protocols, each of which provide some of the following capabilities.

-- Unidirectional streams are indefintely long streams of bytes in one direction with back pressure applied to the sender when either the receiver can't read quickly enough or when constrained by network capacity/congestions.
+- Unidirectional streams are indefinitely long streams of bytes in one direction with back pressure applied to the sender when either the receiver can't read quickly enough or when constrained by network capacity/congestions.
 Useful for sending messages that